 LONG SLEEVED JACKET

-To keep warm at the camps or after I jumped in the river to wash, I kept warm with a light-weight down jacket.
+To keep warm at the camps or after I jumped in the river to wash, I kept warm with a lightweight down jacket.
 In the highlands of the Kokoda Trail, I also slept in this for added warmth.
 At night in an open-air hut at 1900m of altitude, the air can be chilly overnight so, with a lightweight sleeping bag, I slept in my down jacket on two of the nights.
-Other nights just my t-shirt at a lower altitude.
+On other nights just my t-shirt at a lower altitude.

 We hiked in what we swam in and swam in what we hiked in.
 If it rains, you’ll spend most of the day wet and if it’s sunny, you’ll be sweaty.
 We wore board shorts which made for efficient swims in the river to cool off.